Kallisandra/Kallisandra.github.io/README.md

     d) function updatePositions(), move var phase outside of loop, change phase and item logic when reversing loop to mimic
        correct pizza phasing, change elem.basicLeft to elem.styleLeft to match the logic in the function
     e) declare a new variable numRows to calculate screen.height divided by number of cols to determine number of pizzas used       to fill screen during scroll
+    f) Fix logic in function changePizzaSizes, set pizzaElementsLength to the container length which pizzaContainersElements.length, fix logic in for loop for pizzaContainersElements

-4)Comments are included in all the necessary files 5)This is the readme file that includes all the optimizations
+4)Comments are included in all the necessary files

+5)This is the readme file that includes all the optimizations